Sungwon Kim

 I’m actively on research with my best colleagues at Data Science and Artificial Intelligence Lab.

-I am primarily focused on data mining and machine learning, with a particular emphasis on solving problems using graph neural networks.
 My research is largely data-driven, aiming to solve challenging problems in real-world scenarios.

-- Learning-based 3D Simulation
+- Physics-AI, Learning-based 3D Simulation (Collaboration with LG Electronics)

 - How can we efficiently interact with opposing surfaces while maintaining computational efficiency?
+(Mesh based)

 - What distributed knowledge truly helps improve other clients?